scarletcafe/TASauria/documentation/source/http-ws-api/client-commands.md

     name: string,
     /* The system the game is for. */
     system: string,
+    /* The board type the game uses. */
+    boardType: string,
     /* The region the game is for. */
     region: string,
-    /* The board type the game uses. */
+    /* The display type the game uses. */
-    boardType: string,
+    displayType: string,
     /* The unique game hash */
     hash: string,
     /* Whether this ROM itself is in the database or not */